[Updated June 2018]

 These were the 6 bright masks in the channels panel.
 I wanted to pick one that has only (or most) of the sky selected (in white).

 I also wanted to exclude the buildings from my selection, so the buildings should be in black (or darker shades of grey).

 Looking through the bright masks, I thought Bright 2 or 3 were the most suitable ones.
 I picked Bright 2 in this case.

 There Is No Right or Wrong On Which Mask To Use

-I encourage you to experiment with different mask to see which gives the best result you like.
+I encourage you to experiment with different masks (maybe start with the adjacent ones) to see which gives the best result.

 There are other advanced blending techniques with luminosity mask.
 I have provided some useful links at the end of this tutorial if you like to learn more.

-Another way of using luminosity mask is to apply adjustments in targeted areas on a single image.
+Another way of using luminosity mask is to apply adjustments in targeted areas only.

-I’ll use this image below to show you how to apply tonal adjustments with luminosity mask.
+For demonstration, I'm going to use this image below to show you how to apply localized tonal adjustments with luminosity mask.

-It was taken near midday so the image looks flat and washout in general.
+The image was taken near midday so the it looks a bit flat and washout.
+Let’s bring it to live!